Amortized Rejection Sampling in Universal Probabilistic Programming: APPROACH

 For $\frac{1}{p(A|x)}$ we use Monte Carlo estimation after applying the following standard lemma: \begin{lemma} Let $A$ be an event that occurs in a trial with probability $p$.
 The expectation of the number of trials to the first occurrence of $A$ is equal to $\frac{1}{p}$. \end{lemma}

-It is important that these estimators are constructed independently of $\zzz$ being sampled to ensure that we obtain an unbiased estimator for $\wc$ specified in Equation \ref{eq:weight}.
-We put together all these elements to obtain our final method in Algorithm \ref{alg:our-algorithm}.
-More formally, the weight obtained our method is defined as follows.
+It is important that these estimators are constructed independently of $z$ being sampled to ensure that we obtain an unbiased estimator for $\wc$ specified in \cref{eq:weight}.
+Also, it is important to note these two values $q(A|x,y)$ and $\frac{1}{p(A|x)}$ are state-dependent, they are not only specific to a rejection sampling loop, but also depend on the state of the program when entering the loop.
+We put together all these elements to obtain our final method in \cref{alg:our-algorithm}.
+More formally, the weight obtained by our method is defined as follows.